lovexiaohuangdou/blog/_posts/2013-11-02-easiest-way-to-install-lamp-on-ubuntu.md

 {% endhighlight %}

-and open the following url in your browser   爱吃小黄豆:
+and open the following url in your browser   hehehe:

 <a href="http://localhost/phptest.php">http://localhost/phptest.php</a>